parmitage/primer-proto/README.md

 Primer
 ======
-Primer is a simple functional programming language which I wrote for my own amusement.
+Primer is a simple programming language which I wrote for my own amusement.
 While it's nothing more than my hobby language, a couple of people have found it worth playing with either to learn functional programming or to study a simple language implementation.

 Primer is dynamically typed, immutable, uses strict evaluation and has higher order functions and closures.

-Primer is open source software and distributed under the MIT license.
-It builds on Linux, Mac and Windows.
+It's open source software and distributed under the MIT license.
+Primer builds on Linux, Mac and Windows.

 If you have any questions about Primer then please feel free to [email](mailto:philip.armitage@gmail.com) me.